6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 A much better answer would be: “I applied my knowledge of marketing theory and determined the most effective way to communicate with my team was by email.
 This is because every staff member has access to email and past use has shown a high response rate.
 Marketing theory also shows that for a formal communication, written information is more easily remembered than verbal communication.”

-• Tip: If you’re writing a report and struggle to keep within the word count, try highlighting everything in your report that relates to a knowledge, skill or behaviour.
-Then look back at what isn’t highlighted – you should see information that can be taken out.
+- Tip: If you’re writing a report and struggle to keep within the word count, try highlighting everything in your report that relates to an assessment criteria and the relevant knowledge, skill or behaviour.
+Then look back at what isn’t highlighted – you may find information that can be taken out.

 5. Key phrases to show skills and behaviours